Day 3: Day Trip to Galway and Cliffs of Moher

 We found ourselves a corner table and listened to a band play for awhile before heading back for the hotel.
 It was a remarkable day.

 Yikes, I think this post is already too long!
-I was going to include day 4 in this post, but I guess that has to be a separate post.
+I was going to include day four in this post, but I guess that has to be a separate post.

-Well, there you have it, that was Day 3.
+Well, there you have it, that was day three in Ireland.